piraeusdatastore/piraeus-operator/docs/how-to/restore-linstor-db.md

 This guide shows you how to restore a LINSTOR® Controller from a database backup.
 A backup is created automatically on every database migration of the default `k8s` database.

-> [!CAUTION]
+!!! danger

-> Restoring from a backup means all changes made to the Cluster state after the backup was taken are lost.
+    Restoring from a backup means all changes made to the Cluster state after the backup was taken are lost.
-> This includes information about Persistent Volumes and Volume Snapshots that where created after the backup.
+    Persistent Volumes and Volume Snapshots that were created after the backup are lost.

 To complete this guide, you should be familiar with: